-Object ojective 1: 10 provide for ennancement of natural environment to work positively towards climate action.
-No. Action Lead & Partner(s) Timeframe S/M/L 1 Develop a strategy to undertake and implement an active native Tree Planting programme in the context of climate adaptation in conjunction with an awareness campaign that informs of the benefits to communities of improving air quality, offsetting carbon emissions, promoting biodiversity, limiting flood risk, reducing urban heat, as well as aesthetic value.
-Environmental services, Community Development, Planning, MD Offices, Heritage.
-Short-medium 2 Ensure that any trees to be planted are provided at locations that are suitable to avoid future impact to infrastructure or public safety.
-MD offices, Planning.
-Short-Long 3 Promote Green Infrastructure through the protection and nurturing of existing and natural ecosystems and make provision for the integration of appropriate landscape and planting schemes in infrastructural and community projects delivered by Monaghan County Council.
-All sections Short-Long 4 Promote the integration of biodiversity into private developments through the planning process.
-Planning section Short-Long 5 Integrate natural borders/buffers as an integral component of the design of greenways, tracks and trails, and amenity areas to promote natural enhancement.
-(NPWS to be consulted to ensure that buffer zones are provided, maintained, and protected to avoid potential impacts on designated habitats or protected species and habitats and to protect and enhance wider biodiversity) Roads Section, Planning Section MD Offices, Bio-diversity dept. Short-Long 6 Develop and implements an awareness campaign around the role of the natural environment and its positive contribution to Climate Adaptation.
+No. Action Lead & Partner(s) Timeframe S/M/L 1 Develop a strategy to undertake and implement an active native Tree Planting programme in collaboration with community groups in the context of climate adaptation in conjunction with an awareness campaign that informs of the benefits to communities of improving air quality, offsetting carbon emissions, promoting biodiversity, protecting surface waters against eutrophication, limiting flood risk, reducing urban heat, as well as aesthetic value, whilst ensuring appropriate trees are provided in appropriate locations Environmental services, Community Development, Planning, MD Offices, Heritage.
+Short-medium 2 Promote Green Infrastructure through the protection and nurturing of existing and natural ecosystems and make provision for the integration of appropriate landscape and planting schemes in infrastructural and community projects delivered by Monaghan County Council.
+All sections Short-Long 3 Promote the integration of biodiversity into private developments through the planning process.
+Planning section Short-Long 4 Integrate natural borders/buffers as an integral component of the design of greenways, tracks and trails, and amenity areas to promote natural enhancement.
+(NPWS to be consulted to ensure that buffer zones are provided, maintained, and protected to avoid potential impacts on designated habitats or protected species and habitats and to protect and enhance wider biodiversity) Roads Section, Planning Section MD Offices, Bio-diversity dept. Short-Long 5 Develop and implement an awareness campaign around the role of the natural environment and its positive contribution to Climate Adaptation.
 Environmental Awareness, Tidy Towns network.
-Short-Long 7 Examine methods or new technologies for the watering of plants/trees (i.e. gator system) and promote the selection of suitable native species that require minimal watering.
+Short-Long 6 Examine methods or new technologies for the watering of plants/trees (i.e. gator system) and promote the selection of suitable native species that require minimal watering.
 MD Offices.
-Short 8 Explore ways to decrease siltation debris during periods of high run-off periods to reduce Eutrophication. (such as promotion of integrated constructed wetlands, swales and other sustainable drainage systems.
+Short 7 Explore ways to decrease siltation debris during periods of high run-off periods to reduce eutrophication. (such as promotion of integrated constructed wetlands, swales and other sustainable drainage systems.
 Environmental Services, MD Offices.
 Short-Long